RamenMode/csbulletin/README.md

 # Frontend of csbullet.in
 Project is no longer maintained and is now made public.
 Frontend utilizes React with Redux to manage local state as well as other technology found in the package.json. see RamenMode/csbulletin-api to see the backend.
+CSGO Asset data was sourced and mined from a variety of different repositories and Steam API and uses the Steam CDN to produce images

 Author: Kevin Xue July 2023